ddsimoes/sd2-kotlin/WHY.md

 Compared to large YAML manifests:

 - The structure is explicit via keywords and blocks, not nested maps everywhere.
-- Namespaces make it easy to scope advanced concerns without deep nesting.
+- Namespaces can be used, when needed, to scope advanced concerns without deep nesting, but you can also model them as regular elements.
 - You can attach annotations/qualifiers without changing your core schema.

 ### 3.3 Config + Embedded Foreign Code